-I’ll get into more detail about these two things later on in this post.
+I’ll get into more detail about these later on in this post.
 For the time being, think of the term “convert” meaning you want to change a website visitor from a “looker” into a “doer.”

-The second point is that your website can do more than just act as a marketing vehicle.
+The second point above is that your website can do more than just act as a marketing vehicle.
 It’s relatively easy these days to add functionality to a website ranging from actually selling things (e-commerce) to appointment booking.

 A Website Is An Employee?!

 It’s actually both relevant and logical to think of your website as being an employee.
 Aligning with my two stated points above, an employee’s job could be to convert people into customers (sales or marketing) or handle regular business functions (e.g. reception or order entry).
-As businesses grow, they naturally hire people to help them with the burgeoning workload, or they employ them immediately in advance of that expected increase in business.
+As businesses grow, they naturally hire people to help them with the burgeoning workload, or they employ them immediately before that expected increase in business.
 So, describing the two potential aspects of a high-performance website by using an employee analogy is totally valid.